-Gaining control of your finances and moving toward financial freedom requires motivation.
-Motivation is that burning desire in some of us to better our lives and to achieve more than we have achieved thus far.
+Getting out of debt and saving money requires motivation.
+Lots of it.
+Motivation is that burning desire to better our lives and to achieve more than we have achieved thus far.
 Motivation may flow from a dissatisfaction with who we are or what we have, but that’s not always the case.
 Some people are motivated to improve their finances by the birth of their first child.
 Others are motivated to get out of debt when they’ve hit rock bottom.

-Some, like me, are motivated to achieve some reasonable level of financial freedom so we don’t repeat the financial mistakes my parents made.
-I know all too well the sick feeling in the pit of your stomach when your family fears they may lose their home.
-I don’t want that for me or my family, and that’s in part what drives my motivation.
+Some, like me, are motivated to achieve some reasonable level of financial freedom so we don’t repeat the financial mistakes our parents made.
+I know all too well the sick feeling when your family fears they may lose their home.
+I don’t want that for me or my family, and that’s in part what motivates me to strive for financial freedom.
 But the key is that we need something to motivate us.
 And once we’ve found that something, we need to hold onto it like gold.

-Losing weight and keeping it off are hard for at least two reasons.
+Being motivated about finances is a lot like the desire to be healthy.
+Losing weight and keeping it off are hard for at two reasons.
 First, good and bad decisions about what we eat do not have immediate, visible consequences.
 I can make a “good” decision by avoiding a candy bar in the afternoon, but I won’t lose ten pounds from that one decision.
-Likewise, eating the candy bar won’t cause me to gain ten pounds, either.
+Likewise, eating the candy bar won’t cause me to gain ten pounds.
 I have to string together hundreds of healthy eating choices to see positive results.
 Second, once I’ve lost a certain amount of weight, my motivation to make healthy choices tends to wane.
-Like I told the intake person at Jenny Craig, to be more motivated, I need to be fatter.
 And so it is with money.

-So I’ve assembled eight articles that each describe a tip on how to get and stay motivated about money.
+There are some tricks, however, that we can use to help us get and stay motivated to become debt free and improve our finances.
 I hope they will help you find your motivation, cultivate it, and then use it to achieve your financial goals.

 - Motivation and Money Tip # 1: Remember the Past